 Despite this strong labour market, characterised by significant real wage gains, the extent of intra-provincial inequalities remained as high as in China as a whole.
-In the nonagricultural sector, average compensation of employees across prefectures registered a coefficient of variation of 45% in 2006, while the ratio between the highest and lowest average earnings by prefecture was well over four (Table 5.3).
+In the non-agricultural sector of the economy, average compensation of employees across prefectures registered a coefficient of variation of 45% in 2006, while the ratio between the highest and lowest average earnings by prefecture was well over four (Table 3).
 Amongst people with urban registration, inequalities across prefectures were greater for publicly-owned units than for privately-controlled firms.
 The largest differences in average incomes were found in agriculture, with the highest incomes being in the areas with the highest urbanisation rates.

 In high-income market economies, the extent of income inequality between different geographical areas is much less.
-For example in the United Kingdom, the coefficient of variation of average earnings across major regions was only 16% in 2007.
+For example in the United Kingdom, a country with about the two-thirds the number of non-agricultural jobs as Guangdong and covering one-third more land area, the coefficient of variation of average earnings across major regions was only 16% in 2007.

-The incidence of income inequality within Guangdong suggests that the inequalities seen across China do not just reflect different economic and locational factors but also the segmentation of labour markets throughout China (Chapter 6).
-The degree of segmentation appears greatest in SOEs, which generally only hire people with local urban registration.
+The incidence of income inequality within Guangdong suggests that the inequalities seen across China do not just reflect different economic and locational factors but also the segmentation of labour markets throughout China (discussed at greater length in OECD, 2010).
+The degree of segmentation appears greatest in publicly-owned enterprises, which generally only hire people with local urban registration.
 In private enterprises, which hire mobile migrant workers, the coefficient of variation of earnings is lower.
 The greatest dispersion of earnings is in agriculture, where workers are tied to their registered land areas.

 The Guangdong government has slightly changed the way in which the registration (hukou) system operated in the province.
 In many cities, the distinction between agricultural and non-agricultural hukous has been abolished but only for those who possessed a local hukou.
 This still leaves in place the distinction between hukous issued in different localities and prevents easy permanent resettlement from one town to another.
 Moreover, regulations are now set city by city, rather being the result of a national quota as was the case in the 1990s.
-In Guangdong, for example, Shenzhen has only allowed three groups of people to obtain local hukou status: professionals or those with university degrees; major investors and people eligible under certain national policies (Chan and Buckingham, 2008).
+In Guangdong, for example, Shenzen has only allowed three groups of people to obtain local hukou status: professionals or those with university degrees; major investors and people eligible under certain national policies (Chan and Buckingham, 2008).